CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 Countless travelers spilled onto Katalossa as an untold number of magical portals from different worlds were ripped open.
 While some were transported safely to land, many of the portals opened into the sky, under the water, in caverns, and in many other dangerous places around the planet.
 Many travelers did not survive and those who did had little to no recollection of their previous lives.

-#### Now It's Up To You, But Where To Start?
+## Now It's Up To You, But Where To Start?

 The beginning of the Crestfallen LARP story starts a few months following the Torrent.
 The citizens of the Inspired have taken in the travelers they have found.
 Resources are thin, but the people of Katalossa are trying their best to help those in need.
 Danger is coming to the world, but you need to decide what part you will play.

 The following pages will give you the basic information about the story, lineages, and suggestions we have for creating a character that will fit within the world.

-### Traveler Or Local Inspired
+## Traveler Or Local Inspired

 Inspired characters were born and raised on Katalossa and understand the basics of the world they live in.
 This is a great place to start for players that are new to LARP as the characters will learn about the world and its nuance as they do.
 The only requirement for an Inspired character is to follow the costuming requirements for their Lineage and to know the basics behind it.
 The player may choose to take part in the politics surrounding the Lineage but are not required to.

 Traveler characters have found their way to Katalossa via a magical portal during the Torrent.
 These characters may have existed in a different game (LARP, Tabletop, or other similar media).
 These should be original characters of the players design (not copies of pre-existing characters from pop culture/media).
 This is a way to allow players who may have lost a character early in development, missed on story due to a game closing, or any other factor where a character did not meet the players standards to use the developed character in a new world.
 The character should only have a few memories from their previous life, as we don’t want players to hold previous grudges or thoughts that may not work well within the new game world.
 Players love to tell stories of their past adventure, so we don’t want to take that away.
 These characters should be open-minded and strive to understand their new home.
 These characters must be cleared with plot staff prior to introduction, to ensure they can mesh well with the game world itself.

-### Lineages Of The Inspired
+## Lineages Of The Inspired

+{{% alert title="Warning" color="warning" %}}
 WARNING– Racism will not be tolerated at Crestfallen.
 Lineages are based on genetic effects and set physical characteristics that differentiate them from one another.
 No Lineage is based on a coloration that is used to describe a cultural group in the real world.
 Kinfolk and Orc are the only Lineages currently limited to coloration, and all other Lineages must use the players real world skin tone.
 There are no special Lineage versions, especially based on coloration (example: Sea Elves, Dark Elves, Dark Dwarves etc).
 No players are limited on what Lineage they play based upon their real world skin tone.
+{{% /alert  %}}

 Lineages in Crestfallen determine some costuming requirements and skill categories that a character may take.
 Additionally, all Lineages have a particular government that characters may interact with.
 Characters may interact with their own Lineage government group more easily than those they are not part of.
 Crestfallen uses these government groups to track and facilitate plot.
 Below is the basic info on the Lineages of Katalossa.

 *Please note, that Crestfallen does not dictate social or cultural rules for its players/characters.
 These government groups are guidelines for how NPCs work.*

-**Dwarf** – The Dwarves of Katalossa hail from the City of Zarn among the mountains on the Western portion ofthe continent.
+**Dwarf** – The Dwarves of Katalossa hail from the City of Zarn among the mountains on the Western portion of the continent.
 This Lineage is easily recognizable by their long flowing beards.
-The Dwarven government is a council-based system where the primary elder of a family is granted a vote, witheach family name having a say.
+The Dwarven government is a council-based system where the primary elder of a family is granted a vote, with each family name having a say.
 Every family is required to have at least one member as part of the Dwarven Militia, including weapon training and/or enchanting.
 Dwarves do not often gravitate to magic, but when they do, they tend to focus on effects that enhance their combat skills and enchant weapons and armor.

-**Elf** – The Elven Kingdom of Caernarthan is ruled by a royal family with many advisors and councils to overseethe varied affairs of government.
+**Elf** – The Elven Kingdom of Caernarthan is ruled by a royal family with many advisors and councils to oversee the varied affairs of government.
 The capital is near the center of the continent and is well protected on three sides by cliffsides and strong flowing rivers.
-All members of this Lineage have long pointedears, though some additionally have small horns resembling that of a goat or a ram.
-Elves naturallysense the Energy of Katalossa and can often innately cast magics using this sense.
+All members of this Lineage have long pointed ears, though some additionally have small horns resembling that of a goat or a ram.
+Elves naturally sense the Energy of Katalossa and can often innately cast magics using this sense.
 Additionally, Elves seem to easily understand Enchanting and Magical Research due to their innate knowledge.
-Magic iswidely studied by this Lineage, with little being taboo save the rules of the Inspired.
+Magic is widely studied by this Lineage, with little being taboo save the rules of the Inspired.

 **Hauflin** – The Hauflin are a democratic society based around the city of Port Jebbedo.
-Every Hauflin who isinterested in a matter of government may cast a vote when one is called for.
-This Lineage holds thisduty in high regard and will often vote only when they are knowledgeable about a subject.
-These folksare well known for their bushy sideburns, top knot of hair, and their inquisitive nature.
-Hauflin canoften talk themselves out of or into a fight, and are often wily enough to get themselves out of difficultsituations.
-Rather than focusing on magic, many Hauflin tend to turn to the science of Alchemy toentertain themselves.
+Every Hauflin who is interested in a matter of government may cast a vote when one is called for.
+This Lineage holds this duty in high regard and will often vote only when they are knowledgeable about a subject.
+These folks are well known for their bushy sideburns, top knot of hair, and their inquisitive nature.
+Hauflin can often talk themselves out of or into a fight, and are often wily enough to get themselves out of difficult situations.
+Rather than focusing on magic, many Hauflin tend to turn to the science of Alchemy to entertain themselves.

 **Human** – Most worlds ignore their history, however, Humans of Katalossa are quite unique in the way they have developed.
 This very adaptable and technology minded Lineage have a long history of invention.
 The Kingdom of Briarwood has been a hub for the newest technology to protect the Inspired.
 While ruled by a Royal Family, there are many businesses and groups that give council to the current ruler.
 Humans have been at the forefront of technology and scientific advancement in the creation of Firearms as well as Medical Training.
 Humans study any magic that may interest them, but often focus on combat magics and the melding of magic and technology.
 Additionally, Humans have also created innovations in fashion such as suits, overalls, and other clothing of “Western” style.
 (Please note: Human characters may wear western era style clothing, but may never wear items that are deemed problematic culturally or based in political portions of that time period such as military uniforms.
 This clothing is not limited to only American clothing of the time, but please remember to be considerate of others.)

 **Kinfolk** – The Kinfolk are tied to the natural Essence of Katalossa and have taken on different animalistic traits based upon it.
 The Kinfolk do not have one Lineage based homeland due to their varied lifestyles and traditions.
 The members of this Lineage gather once per year to nominate a Speaker to act as their leader among the Inspired.
 This Speaker takes council from those of their Lineage to ensure the will of the people is met appropriately.
 Kinfolk gravitate toward magics that preserve the natural world and manipulate it for the betterment of their people.

 **Orc** – The Orcs of Katalossa are green skinned humanoids that often have tusks.
-This Lineage tends to favorstrength and honor above magical pursuits due to their homes being closer to monster controlled lands.
+This Lineage tends to favor strength and honor above magical pursuits due to their homes being closer to monster controlled lands.
 The Orcs hold a yearly tournament in their capital of Imshcran to decide who will become their Marshal.
-This tournament includes physical and tactical contests, ultimately deciding who is the mostfit to lead the Lineage.
+This tournament includes physical and tactical contests, ultimately deciding who is the most fit to lead the Lineage.
 This Lineages is often very direct in their actions and use their natural strengths to their best advantage.
-Orcs that cast magic usually focus on healing their wounded allies or dealingdamage directly to their enemies.
+Orcs that cast magic usually focus on healing their wounded allies or dealing damage directly to their enemies.

 ### Monsters Of Katalossa

 ##### Gnoll

 The Gnolls of Katalossa were believed to once be members of the Kinfolk Lineage.
-These creaturesresemble monsterous versions of hyenas with a dangerous hunger and claws to match.
-They wearcobbled together armor of varying types to protect themselves in battle, but rarely care for each other in a fight.
-Gnolls will often feed on their enemies once they have been dropped, usually resulting inbroken limbs for the victims.
-These monsters cannot be reasoned with and do not attempt tocommunicate other than through threats.
+These creatures resemble monstrous versions of hyenas with a dangerous hunger and claws to match.
+They wear cobbled together armor of varying types to protect themselves in battle, but rarely care for each other in a fight.
+Gnolls will often feed on their enemies once they have been dropped, usually resulting in broken limbs for the victims.
+These monsters cannot be reasoned with and do not attempt to communicate other than through threats.

 ##### Goblin

 The Goblins of Katalossa have no idea of honor or holding to promises.
-Peace has been attemptedmany times, with these monsters however it has never lasted more than three days.
+Peace has been attempted many times, with these monsters however it has never lasted more than three days.
 Goblins are tactical, crafty, and greedy to their core.
 They are never content with what they have and always covet more.
-This means that they can sometimes be paid or tricked to not fight for short periods of time.Goblins stick together and protect one another if they can.
+This means that they can sometimes be paid or tricked to not fight for short periods of time.
+Goblins stick together and protect one another if they can.
 They will never fight one of their own for payment, but they are not opposed to lying about that fact to get what they want.
-Goblins rarely killtheir enemies outright, however they usually remove some leaves or resources to add to their loot.
+Goblins rarely kill their enemies outright, however they usually remove some leaves or resources to add to their loot.

 ##### Undead